notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 ## Brief History on Public-Key Cryptography

 Public key cryptography is not new, it's been around for a long time.
-The first public key cryptography algorithm was [Diffie-Hellman](https://cryptography.fandom.com/wiki/Diffie%E2%80%93Hellman_key_exchange) ECC is just one way of doing public-key cryptography.
+The first public key cryptography algorithm was [Diffie-Hellman](https://cryptography.fandom.com/wiki/Diffie%E2%80%93Hellman_key_exchange).
+ECC is just one way of doing public-key cryptography.
 It was invented by two guys named Whitfield Diffie and Martin Hellman.
 Apparently Hellman was obsessed with the problem of how do I send my friend an encrypted message?
 Well it's easy to send the encrypted message but how do I send the decryption key to the encrypted message.
 I could encrypt the decryption key, but then how do I send him the key to decrypt the decryption key?
 As you can see this quickly becomes a recursive problem that never ends.
-Hellman then teamed up with Diffie and went across the country to see him.
+Hellman then teamed up with Diffie and went across the country to meet him.
 After approximately 4 years, in 1976 they came up with the Diffie–Hellman key exchange algorithm.
 So Diffie-Hellman is first of it's kind.
 There are several others now, to name a few there are ElGamal, Paillier cryptosystem and
 RSA.